 AMD EPYC Rome is going to be the upcoming server series that is going to replace the current generation of chips.
 The upcoming series is expected to be based on the 7nm process.
-While it was expected that the upcoming CPUs would be coming out before the end of the year.
+While it was expected that the AMD EPYC Rome release would be before the end of the year.
 Mark Lipacis from Jefferies maintained a buy rating on AMD, with a price target of $30.
 The following is what he had to say in this regard:

 We raise our 2019 EPS est and our price target following our meeting with management at our annual Chicago Summit.
 We have higher conviction that in 2H19, AMD will ship a server MPU with higher transistor density than INTC for the first time in recent history, if not ever.
 We see this as a foundational shift in competitive dynamics.

-If this information is indeed correct then you can expect to see the upcoming AMD EPYC Rome server CPUs to be released before the end of the year.
+If this information is indeed correct then you can expect the AMD EPYC Rome release to before the end of the year.
 Lipacis also talked about how AMD is taking interest in the high-end notebook market and that aligns with the leaks that we have been getting regarding the high-end APUs that are going to be fitted into laptops.
 The following is what Lipacis had to say in this regard:

 Meanwhile, our checks also suggest that AMD continues to take share in high-end notebooks.
 AMD remains a top Tectonic Shift pick.
 Foundational Shift.
 For most of the past 12 years, Intel has executed near flawlessly, as AMD often stumbled and lost share.
 Intel’s manufacturing lead led to smaller, cheaper, lower power and higher performance transistors – making it nearly impossible for AMD to reverse its share loss.